Reconstructible graphs, simplicial flag complexes of homology manifolds and associated right-angled Coxeter groups: Virtual Poincar e duality Coxeter groups and reconstructible graphs

 \begin{Theorem} Let $\Gamma$ be a finite graph with at least 3 vertices and let $(W,S)$ be the right-angled Coxeter system associated by $\Gamma$.
-If the Coxeter group $W$ is a virtual Poincar\'{e} duality group, then the graph $\Gamma$ is reconstructible. \end{Theorem}
+If the Coxeter group $W$ is an irreducible virtual Poincar\'{e} duality group, then the graph $\Gamma$ is reconstructible. \end{Theorem}